A budgeting app can be very helpful whether you’re new to budgeting altogether or your current method just isn’t working for you.

 “Mint has stood the test of time and will help you categorize your spending in so many different ways, and so much of it is done automatically to help you get control of what you’re up to.”

 If you’re curious about where your money has been going, looking for motivation to start saving, need alerts to remind you of upcoming bills or simply want to see all of your investments and net worth in one place, Mint may be the perfect budgeting app for you.
-It’s also the only app on the list that provides a free credit score.
+It’s also the only app on our list that provides a free credit score.

-When I downloaded Mint and set up a budget myself, here were the biggest benefits and drawbacks that I found with the app:
+When I downloaded Mint and set up a budget myself, here were the biggest benefits and drawbacks that I found with the app.

 |Features: Mint offers a huge variety of features that hold up pretty well compared to similar budgeting tools.||Personal Info: You will have to enter usernames and passwords from your accounts to link them to Mint, but this data is securely stored and protected.|

 |Alerts: You can set up alerts to help you catch unexpected fees, stay within your budget, and pay your bills on time.||Investments: You won’t be able to manage your investments with Mint.
 The most you can do is link your investment accounts so that they’re all displayed on the same page.|

 |Price: The website and app are completely free to use.||Ads: Since Mint doesn’t charge a fee, you can expect to see some ads and promotions across the website and app.|